abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding.
-The officer noticed the defendant to have an odor of alcohol, slurred speech, blood-shot eyes, and a flushed face.
-According to the officer, he failed the roadside tests and was arrested for DUI.
-After his arrest, he refused the breath test.
+The defendant was detained by the police after he rear ended another car in a parking lot.
+The officer noticed the defendant to have an odor of alcohol, slurred speech, and watery eyes.
+The defendant admitted to having a couple of shots of alcohol.
+According to the officer, he failed the video taped roadside tests.
+He was then arrested for DUI.
+After his arrest, he blew a .089 in the breath machine.
+The defendant was also charged with possession of marijuana and paraphernalia that was found in the car after his arrest for DUI.

 The State dropped the DUI.